 The resulting solution enables second-life battery packs with reduced pre-processing needs, that offer an increased storage capacity and cycle life.

-Relectrify's intelligent monitoring and control solutions have been externally tested and verified by the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+Relectrify's intelligent monitoring and control solutions have been extensively externally validated, including by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) as well as a variety of market-leading collaborators.

 Find out how we are integrating this technology into innovative battery devices: